-Terry McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak
+Watch: McAuliffe Ducks Out of Forum on Disability Issues to Fundraise in Vegas with Sisolak

 McAuliffe was supposed to participate on a Zoom call, hosted by the Arc of Northern Virginia, about disability issues alongside Virginia’s Republican gubernatorial candidate, Glenn Youngkin, and other statewide candidates.

 The Virginia Democrat, however, experienced a scheduling conflict between the forum for the disabled community and his Vegas event.

 An invitation obtained by Breitbart News revealed McAuliffe, a longtime Clinton ally and former chair of the Democratic National Committee, had a Thursday evening fundraiser to go to at an undisclosed location in Vegas.
 The fundraiser cost a minimum of $500 to attend as a guest and up to $5,000 to be a “sponsor.”

 During the Zoom meeting, a clip of which Youngkin shared on social media, the host introduced McAuliffe but then added, “But he will need to leave after the first question to keep a prior commitment”: